Our rating(4.4/5)

 Unlike other EFTPOS terminals in Australia, Zeller comes with a free Transaction Account online.
 This is not the same as a full-fledged bank account, but it acts in place of one.

-How so?
-The account settles your EFTPOS transactions every midnight and you can spend this the morning after with the Zeller Mastercard, just like any other business card.
+The account settles EFTPOS transactions every midnight, and you can spend this the morning after with the Zeller Mastercard, as with any other business card.
 But it’s not possible to receive payments from other people or companies in the account apart from the Zeller Terminal funds.

-EFTPOS funds can alternatively settle directly in a bank account, typically the following business day.
+EFTPOS funds can also settle directly in a bank account, typically the following business day.

 The new Zeller Corporate Cards do, on the other hand, help companies manage staff expenses better.
 Business owners can issue several virtual or physical expense cards to help monitor staff spending within their allocated budgets.